openebs/charts/README.md

 To ensure seamless access to OpenEBS Helm charts, please update your configurations to use the new registry URL.

-Additionally, the older registry will be relocated to the 'github.com/openebs-archive' GitHub organization shortly.
+Additionally, the older registry will be relocated to the [openebs-archive](https://github.com/openebs-archive) GitHub organization.

+**Relocation Deadline:** October 30th, 2024

 For more information and guidance on this migration, please refer to the [OpenEBS documentation](https://openebs.io/docs).